 3 cloves garlic, minced

-1/2 cup red wine (optional; I sometimes use a tablespoon or two of balsamic or red vinegar in its place)
+1/2 cup red wine (optional; I often use a tablespoon or two of balsamic instead)

 1 (14.5 oz.) can diced tomatoes